ddz16/TSASPC/README.md

 * The output of evaluation is saved in `result/` folder as an excel file.
 * The `models/` folder saves the trained model and the `results/` folder saves the predicted action labels of each video in test dataset.

-If you get error: `AttributeError: module 'distutils' has no attribute 'version'`, you can install a lower setuptools version:
+**If you get error: `AttributeError: module 'distutils' has no attribute 'version'`, you can install a lower version of setuptools:**
 ```
 pip uninstall setuptools
 pip install setuptools==59.5.0